Coffee Kisses

 Instant Coffee

-You can use coffee extract should you have some but otherwise a spoonful of instant coffee and a little bit of boiling water will give you the same effect.
+You can use coffee extract, should you have some, but otherwise, a spoonful of instant coffee and a little bit of boiling water will give you the same effect.

 Self-raising Flour

-Biscuits will often use plain flour for a crumbly texture but these little biscuits need a little rise in them which self-raising flour provides.
+Biscuits will often use plain flour for a crumbly texture, but these little biscuits need a little rise in them, which self-raising flour provides.

 Caster Sugar

-Any biscuit needs a bit of sweetness and Coffee Kisses are no exception.
+Any biscuit needs a bit of sweetness, and Coffee Kisses are no exception.

 Butter or Margarine

-Either will do and it’s personal preference to which you choose.
+Either will do, and it’s personal preference which you choose.
 I opt for margarine as a way to omit the dairy but whatever you choose, just be sure it’s at room temperature before baking.

 Free-range Egg